 We want our younger patients especially to feel comfortable when they visit the dentist.
 Creating a positive experience at the dentist helps alleviate dental fear and anxiety.
 During your child’s first appointment, our dental hygienists will inspect your child’s smile and may provide a cleaning.
 They will also help you learn the best methods for caring for their oral health at home.

-Sealants and Flouride
+Dental Sealants and Fluoride Treatments

 Caring for Baby Teeth